pesc101/exp-template/README.md

-# 🧪 Experiment Template
+# 🧪 SciVQA

-This repository is a template for running experiments using the following tools and libraries:
+This repository contains the code for the SciVQA project, which is a research project focused on scientific question answering using vision large language models (vLLMs).

 - 📦 **[uv](https://github.com/astral-sh/uv)**
   - A Python package manager replacing `pip` and `poetry`.